Holomorphic Jacobi Manifolds: Holomorphic Jacobi structures

 \subsection{Holomorphic Jacobi and homogeneous holomorphic Poisson manifolds}

-In this section we show that, similarly as for real Jacobi manifolds, holomorphic Jacobi manifolds are morally equivalent to homogeneous holomorphic Poisson manifolds.
-In their turn homogeneous holomorphic Poisson manifolds are related to homogeneous Poisson Nijenhuis manifolds and to homogeneous generalized complex manifolds (Theorem \ref{theor:hhP_hPN_hgc}).
-Finally homogeneous Poisson Nijenhuis manifolds are morally equivalent to Jacobi Nijenhuis manifolds (Theorem \ref{theor:JN_hPN}), and homogeneous generalized complex manifolds are morally equivalent to generalized contact bundles (Theorem \ref{theor:gc_hgc}).
+In this section we show that, similarly as for real Jacobi manifolds, holomorphic Jacobi manifolds are just equivalent to certain homogeneous holomorphic Poisson manifolds.
+In their turn homogeneous holomorphic Poisson manifolds are related to homogeneous Poisson-Nijenhuis manifolds and to homogeneous generalized complex manifolds (Theorem \ref{theor:hhP_hPN_hgc}).
+Finally homogeneous Poisson-Nijenhuis manifolds are equivalent to certain Jacobi-Nijenhuis manifolds (Theorem \ref{theor:JN_hPN}), and homogeneous generalized complex manifolds are equivalent to certain generalized contact bundles (Theorem \ref{theor:gc_hgc}).
 In this way, we depict the following picture

 However, there is a difference between the holomorphic Jacobi and the holomorphic Poisson case.
-Namely, every holomorphic Poisson manifold is a (real) Poisson Nijenhuis manifold.
-On the other hand, a holomorphic Jacobi structure on a complex manifold $X = (M,j)$ gives rise to a Jacobi Nijenhuis structure, but not on $M$, rather on a larger manifold, specifically, a circle bundle over $M$.
+Namely, every holomorphic Poisson manifold is itself a (real) Poisson-Nijenhuis manifold.
+On the other hand, a holomorphic Jacobi structure on a complex manifold $X = (M,j)$ gives rise to a Jacobi-Nijenhuis structure, but not on $M$, rather on a larger manifold, specifically, an appropriate circle bundle over $M$.
 This phenomenon makes holomorphic Jacobi manifolds particularly interesting and have consequences also on the associated integration problem (see \cite{VW2019}).